In this article, you’ll find answers to questions like:

 Here’s some insight from the U.S. Centers for Disease Control and Prevention on what’s normal for your child’s development at this stage.

-2. WHAT ARE KEY DEVELOPMENTAL MILESTONES FOR YOUNG TEENS (14 YEARS)?
+2. WHAT ARE KEY MILESTONES FOR YOUNG TEENS (14 YEARS)?

 - Showing more concern about body image, looks and clothes